hupad/super_andhra/README.md

-# Super Andhra
+# An App that fetches top stories from a web site
-# A simple sinatra app.
+# A Sinatra App

-The idea here is to scrape a news feed database fetch the feed and create end point to serve an iPhone app.
+The idea here is to scrape a website and get their top stories and push them to a database.

-Eventually, it will scrape all news feed and serves that feed to an iPhone app, which will be a single repo for all the news.
+Create an end point that will serve an iPhone app.